longmanngithub/RAG-Based-AI-Search-System/README.md

 message if the key is missing/invalid or the API call fails, rather than crashing.

-This project ran generation locally via Ollama earlier in development specifically to avoid needing an API key at all, but that requires real local compute — on a machine without much spare RAM, local inference was slow enough to hurt the live-demo experience.
-Moving to the cloud trades "fully offline" for "actually fast regardless of your hardware," at the cost of needing a key and sending retrieved paper excerpts over the network.

 Open the URL Streamlit prints (usually `http://localhost:8501`) and ask a question like *"How does the attention mechanism work in Transformers?"*